mohammadRezanilchiyan/Extreme-Temperature-Analysis/README.md

 power and infrastructure shutdowns
 The goal is to build an early-warning style predictor based on observed climate extremes.

+## The central question of this project is:
+How do extreme temperatures behave over time and across locations, and what does this imply for regional vulnerability and future climate risk?

 ## Core Research Questions ❓
  - When do temperatures become dangerous for human survival?
  - How often do extreme heat events occur today?